mfeit-internet2/asninfo/README.md

 Your system must have the following installed prior to installing this
 add-on:

  * Python version 2.6 or later.
 (These programs should run under Python 3 as well but have not been tested.)

  * The Python API for SQLite3 and all of its prerequisites.
-On Linux distributions derived from Red Hat, this is available in the EPEL repo as python-sqlite3.
+On most distributions, this should be installed as part of the Python libraries package.

 ## Setup